- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the impact of data fragmentation on NAS devices, it is essential to regularly defragment the data.
 Defragmentation rearranges the fragmented data into contiguous blocks, improving performance, reducing disk space usage, and minimizing the risk of data loss.
 Additionally, implementing proper data management practices, such as organizing files into logical folders and regularly monitoring disk usage, can help prevent fragmentation and ensure data availability on NAS devices.

-Although NAS EonStor GS 1024 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GS 1024 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -